scylladb/scylla-migrator/README.dynamodb.md

 # Configuring the Migrator

 Create a `config.dynamodb.yaml` for your migration using the template `config.dynamodb.yaml` in the repository root.
 Read the comments throughout carefully.
+Proper setting of this file will have serious impact on your performance and resources that are needed from spark workers!

 # Running on a live Spark cluster